1981 Hong Kong riots: Events

 A riot broke out in the early morning of Christmas Day, 25 December 1981 in Central, Hong Kong.
 In a minor road accident, a car driver accidentally hit a pedestrian near the Mandarin Oriental hotel around 1:30 am, arousing unrest among the youth in the area that eventually evolved into a riot.
-In the ensuing chaos, 11 were injured and 7 cars were damaged.
+In the ensuing chaos, 11 people were injured and 7 cars damaged.
 The police deployed the Police Tactical Unit (PTU) to disperse the crowd.
-At 5 AM, the riot subsided and 18 were arrested.
+At 5 AM, the riot subsided and 18 people were arrested.
 The same day, the Government of Hong Kong increased the number of policemen patrolling major business areas and kept cars away from the Central District.

 The day after the incident, Secretary for Home Affairs Denis Bray dismissed characterisations of the event as rioting, calling it "just some disturbances caused by kids who had too much to drink".
 He said there was no apparent motivation, attributing the disorder to "high spirits with some spirits out of bottles as well".
 A senior police commander also stated that the events were "definitely not a riot".

-Another disturbance broke out early New Year's Day of 1982, when crowds of youth began heckling revellers.
+Another disturbance broke out early on New Year's Day of 1982, when crowds of youth began heckling revellers.
 The police had anticipated trouble, and had deployed hundreds of officers (both uniformed and plainclothes) to disperse the crowds.
 Nine people were arrested and released on bail.